savitaa07/Autotest-cpp/README.md

-# CppTestGenAI
+# AUTO TEST CPP

-CppTestGenAI is a smart, static analysis tool for C++ projects that uses AI to automatically generate test scenarios and predict code coverage—**without compiling or running any tests**.
+ smart, static analysis tool for C++ projects that uses AI to automatically generate test scenarios and predict code coverage—**without compiling or running any tests**.
 It’s designed for developers who want deep insights into their codebase using nothing but source files and a local LLM setup.

 ---

 ## 🔍 What It Does

-CppTestGenAI analyzes your C++ codebase and:

 - Scans all `.cpp`, `.cc`, and `.h` files in the `src/` directory.
 - Sends each file to an AI model (via Ollama using CodeLlama 7B) for expert-level static analysis.